playeasynow/Dog-Park-RPG/README.md

 Edna Jonnson (starting source code) - <https://github.com/Ednas>

 # Get Involved!
 If you have any recommendations, let me know!
-You can find my email on my GitHub profile.
+Email: ezequiel.calderon.jr@gmail.com.
 If you'd like to take it in your own direction, go right ahead.